Not For Broadcast: Plot

-The World Council places harsh sanctions on the country, causing economic troubles, eventually causing Advance to declare war.
-10 weeks later, disillusioned due to being fed up with the increase in soft news stories and censorship, co-anchor Jeremy Donaldson snaps live on-air and holds the studio hostage at gunpoint.
+Disillusioned due to being fed up with the increase in soft news stories and censorship, anchor Jeremy Donaldson snaps live on-air and holds the studio hostage at gunpoint.
 Depending on the player's response, Jeremy ends up dying by suicide, being shot dead by police, or being arrested.
-Disrupt starts to infrequently hijack Channel One's broadcasts.
-Another 10 weeks later, Advance retaliates against the World Council by detonating nuclear explosives in four major cities on the continent and threatens to detonate more devices if the countries do not unconditionally surrender, causing Advance to win the war and annex the continent.
+Disrupt starts to infrequently hijack Channel One's broadcasts via broadcast signal intrusion.
+Ten weeks following this incident, Advance retaliates against the World Council's blockade by detonating nuclear explosives in four major cities on the continent, killing 14 million people.
+It threatens to detonate more devices if the countries do not unconditionally surrender, causing Advance to win the war and annex several World Council nations which leads to the creation of a new federal country known as the "United Territories" which features 36 previously independent states that are only identified with a territory number, with the original nation becoming known as "Territory One".

-A year and a half later, Channel One has been nationalised, Peter Clement has died, and Disrupt has been branded as a terrorist group after staging attacks.
+A year and a half later, Channel One is nationalised, Peter has died, and Disrupt is branded as a terrorist group after staging attacks.
 Disrupt spokesperson Alan James asks Alex to manipulate the broadcast to start an uprising against the Advance government.
 Advance is aware of the uprising and sends in the military to defeat Disrupt.
-Depending on Disrupt's popularity and whether or not Alex successfully manipulates the broadcast, Alan either successfully retreats while bringing down the broadcast tower or fails to take down the broadcast tower and gets killed.
-Four and a half years later, the National Nightly News is rebranded as a soft media program called the NNN.
-Advance attributes rapidly rising sterility to the bombs, and Advance propaganda has made its way into young minds.
+Depending on Disrupt's popularity and whether Alex successfully manipulates the broadcast, Alan either retreats while bringing down the broadcast tower or fails to take it down and is killed.
+Four and a half years later, The National Nightly News is rebranded as a soft media program called the NNN.
+Advance attributes rapidly rising sterility to the nuclear fallout from the war, and Advance propaganda has reached young minds, though continued improvements in its citizens' standard of living during the period cause many other nations to seek to join the United Territories.

-Nearly two years later, the NNN has been rebranded as a talk show called The Nightly Show.
-Julia Salisbury appears as a surprise guest to present the winner of the National Anthem competition.
-There are four different final segments depending on whether Jeremy and Alan are alive or deceased, leading to Jeremy, Alan, both or neither interrupting the broadcast for various reasons.
-Each different final segment allows playing a tape exposing either Advance or Disrupt, resulting in fourteen different epilogues depending on whether the said tape was played, and the player's political stance.
+Nearly two years later, the NNN rebrands again as a talk show called The Nightly Show.
+Julia appears as a surprise guest to present the winner of the National Anthem competition.
+Four different final segments play out depending on whether Jeremy and Alan are alive or deceased, leading to Jeremy, Alan, both, or neither interrupting the broadcast for various reasons.
+Each final segment allows the player to play a tape exposing either Advance or Disrupt, resulting in fourteen different epilogues depending on whether the tape was played and the player's political stance.